danerf/Grade-Left-Metric/README.md

 An example of the result of running the code Grade_Lift_Metric() is shown in the word document called GradeLiftCharts.docx

-Grades.xlsm is a template for storing student grades, it is where Grade_Lift_Metric() obtains extracts data.
+Grades.xlsm is a template for storing student grades,each cohort and department should have one saved in the "Path" which is specified in the VBA code Grade_Lift_Metrci().